Change of Immigration Status

-A change of status is an authorization from USCIS to be in the United States for a new reason to engage in a new activity for new period of time.
+A change of status is an authorization from the United States Citizenship and Immigration Services (USCIS) to be in the United States for a new reason to engage in a new activity for new period of time.
 This authorization comes in the form of a new I-94.

 IMPORTANT NOTE: THIS IS NOT A VISA.
 Even if you do a change of status application with USCIS and it is approved, you still need to get the appropriate VISA for your status!

-The Global Education Office advises students wanting to change their status to obtain the appropriate Certificate of Eligibility (Form I-20 or DS-2019) and to travel back to their home country to apply and obtain their F-1 visa – getting the appropriate visa is always preferable to doing a change of status application in the United States!
+The Global Education Office advises students wanting to change their status to obtain the appropriate Certificate of Eligibility (Form I-20 or DS-2019) and to travel back to their home country to apply and obtain their F-1 visa.
+Getting the appropriate visa at home is always preferable to doing a change of status application in the United States!

 - C,D,K,M-1,N,S,WT, or WB status.

 - J visa with a two-year home residency requirement

 - A or G status and do not have a State Department’s recommendation

 - B-2, F-2, or M-2 status and have studied in the United States.
 Exceptions to the rule:

 - You hold F-2 or M-2 status and attended elementary or secondary school in the United States